kamilzakiev/PowerBI-visuals/Tutorial/MobileGuideline.md

 ## Supported browsers and devices
 Visual should be rendered on all devices that support Power BI Apps.

-Test your visual against the followng devices to be sure that it provides the best experience to mobile users:
+Testing against latest models of Windows, iOS and Android devices should cover most quality aspects.
+Use the following devices list for testing to be sure that your visual provides the best experience to mobile users:
 -	iPhone devices
-  - iPhone 6
+  - iPhone 7
-  -	iPhone 6s
+  - iPhone 6 or iPhone 6s
 -	iPad tablets
   -	iPad 5
   -	iPad 4